Local Tomography of Large Networks under the Low-Observability Regime: Comparison with the results in

 \section{Comparison with the results in~\cite{tomo}}

 It is useful to contrast the results of this work with the results in~\cite{tomo}.
 As already explained in the introductory sections, the main differences can be summarized as follows.
-In~\cite{tomo}, the network is homogeneous, since all the connections (also those in $\mathcal{S}$) obey a classic Erd\"os-R\'enyi construction with connection probability $p_N$.
+In~\cite{tomo}, the network is homogeneous, since all the connections (also those in $\mathcal{S}$) obey a classic Erd\H{o}s-R\'enyi construction with connection probability $p_N$.
 Also, the size of the network, $S$, scales linearly with $N$ as $\xi N$, meaning that the fraction of observable nodes, $\xi$, is constant (and greater than zero).
-The results obtained in this work generalize the above framework in several directions.
+Finally, the consistency result in [31] holds in a weak sense: it shows that the fraction of correctly identified edges converges to one in the limit and an independence approximation is used to control the error rate.
+In this work, consistency holds in a strong sense and the independence approximation is not required.
+The results obtained here generalize the above framework in several directions.